omokpogabriel/introduction_to_linux/Day_03: Linux filesystem.md

   Everything in the Linux system can either be a process or a file.
 A file can be media, actual file, directory, etc
 > The Linux file system under root can be summarized as ["the linux file system"](https://prnt.sc/DB1e0mCwTRw4).
   * use <code> df -h </code> to view the file system
-  * to view the files in lets say a usb, run <code> ls /media/the location </code> . ths location can be gotten from using the df command
+  * to view the files in lets say a usb, run <code> ls /media/the_location </code> . this location can be gotten from using the df command
   *

-> / is the root directory of the Linux system and this is when all sub directories including external devices are mounted/accessed. th display the file system, run <code> df -h </code>.
+> / is the root directory of the Linux system and this is when all sub directories including external devices are mounted/accessed. to display the file system, run <code> df -h </code>.

 ## FILE SYSTEM HIERARCHY
   This Linux file sytem hierarchy is: